-The application must include the following documents in one compressed zip file via email to Professor Michael Schumacher at email@example.com
+The application must submit the following documents in one compressed zip file via email to Professor Michael Schumacher at email@example.com

-The subject of the email should be "STAP APPLICATION - <lastname, firstname>" For example, if the first name is John and the last name is Smith, then the subject of the email should be "STAP APPLICATION - Smith, John",
+The subject line of the email should be "STAP APPLICATION - <lastname, firstname>".
+For example, if the first name is John and the last name is Smith, then the subject line of the email should be "STAP APPLICATION - Smith, John",

 Incomplete applications and those that do not comply with the above instructions (e.g., sending the required documents via different emails) will be automatically disqualified.